+Air safety in Mexico is administered and enforced by the DGAC.
 Within the DGAC, a specific Deputy Directorate General for Air Safety and Security (DGASA) oversees this matter.
-This administrative body regulates and governs the revision faculties and enforces air safety and security provisions; in addition, the DGASA is the responsible entity for controlling Airport Commanders who, amongst others, are in charge of performing the daily and routine checks for air safety and security.
+This administrative body regulates and governs the revision faculties and enforces air safety and security provisions; in addition, the DGASA is the entity responsible for supervising Airport Commanders who, amongst others, are in charge of performing the daily and routine checks for air safety and security.
 All safety and security activities are governed by the Civil Aviation Law, the Regulations to the Civil Aviation Law, the Technical Air Personnel Licensing Law and sundry Mexican Official Standards.